Why do people gossip at work?

 Meaning, if someone isn’t carrying their own weight, isn’t competent or capable enough to do their job or simply isn’t a good culture fit, then there will be gossip.
 Rather than being a “narc,” employees will talk both about said individual and leadership’s lack of awareness/action.
 And they will talk often.
 The longer said individual goes unaddressed, the louder and more embedded the gossip becomes.

-When it comes to gossip, these four reasons: fear, belonging, intimacy and the desire to work with others who carry their own weight, are all things that can be handled.
-In fact, check out my other blog post about the four ways you can address gossip inside your organization.
+When it comes to gossip, these four reasons: fear, belonging, intimacy and the desire to work with others who carry their own weight, are all things that can be handled with some focused time and attention.